jun-sato/AnatPaste/README.md

-# Implementation of AnatMix
+# Implementation of AnatPaste

 This is an official PyTorch reimplementation of [AnatMix: Anatomy-aware Self-Supervised Learning for Anomaly Detection in chest radiograph](https://arxiv.org/abs/2104.401) and in no way affiliated with the original authors.
 This repository is mainly based on [this repository](https://github.com/Runinho/pytorch-cutpaste)

 ## Setup
 Our training environments are listed in environment.yml This yml suppose cudatoolkit=11.3 and python=3.9.
 Please install corresponding Pytorch version.
 `conda env create -f=env_name.yml`

 ## Dataset